smartheim/ui-maintenance/README.md

 * github openHAB addons repository for documentation fetching
 * navigation components (breadcrumb, prev/next-buttons)

-are available in `js/bundles/ohcomponents/*.js` and can be used in other projects as well.
+are available in `js/bundles/ohcomponents/*.js` and `js/bundles/uicomponents/*.js`
+and can be used in other projects as well.

-The html dom API is a bit clumsy to be honest.
+The html dom API alone is a bit clumsy for more complex reactive components though.
 I have used [lit-html](https://lit-html.polymer-project.org/guide/writing-templates) in some more complex components as renderer.
-It has a very similar syntax to the vue renderer.
+It has a very similar syntax to the vue renderer, but is not as "reactive" as vue and therefore adds 1.7KB (tree shaking not even considered) to the ui-components bundle.

-I have also used Hybrid-js initially, but I'm going to replace those components with lit-html ones.

 ### Icons / Fonts / Styling